Death of Rolando Espinosa

-Rolando Rosal Espinosa, the mayor of Albuera, Leyte, died on November 5, 2016, at the Baybay City Provincial Jail.
+Rolando Rosal Espinosa Sr., the mayor of Albuera, Leyte, died on November 5, 2016, at the Baybay City Provincial Jail.
 He was detained at the jail due to his arrest for illegal drug possession in October 2016.
 According to the Criminal Investigation and Detection Group (CIDG), Espinosa was killed during a shootout that he initiated when the CIDG came to the jail to serve him a search warrant.
 Espinosa's death occurred amid allegations that he was involved in the drug trade by President Rodrigo Duterte, who initiated the Philippine Drug War intending to kill criminals using or distributing drugs.
 The Commission on Human Rights and Karapatan have held Duterte accountable for Espinosa's death, with Senate condemning the death as an instance of extrajudicial killing.

 Background

 Rolando Espinosa

-Rolando Rosal Espinosa was a Filipino politician who served as mayor of Albuera, Leyte.
+Rolando Rosal Espinosa Sr. was a Filipino politician who served as mayor of Albuera, Leyte.
 He was elected to the position in the May 2016 Philippine elections.
 Espinosa's campaign focused on combating illegal drugs.
 Prior to his political career, Espinosa already owned three houses and a hotel in Albuera.
-The Philippine National Police has alleged that his son Rolan "Kerwin" Eslabon Espinosa is involved in the illegal drug trade.
+The Philippine National Police has alleged that his son Rolando "Kerwin" E. Espinosa Jr. is involved in the illegal drug trade.